Home / Oceania / Australia / Collinsville

 Coal power plant in Queensland, Australia.
 Approximate location -20.5447, 147.8049.

 Collinsville is a 190 MW coal power station in Queensland, Australia.
 It is operated by RATCH Australia.
 Based on reported annual generation of 0 GWh, it can supply roughly 57 homes.
-It ranks #87 of 512 Australia power plants by installed capacity.
+It ranks #106 of 536 Australia power plants by installed capacity.
+Commissioned in 1968, it is around 58 years old — an older, legacy facility.
 In context, coal supplies about 42.7% of Australia's electricity; the national grid averages 525 gCO₂/kWh (38.6% low-carbon) (2025).

 0GWh reported / yr